Chinmayamission/CFF/docs/dashboard/dashboard_options.md

 ### disallow modification of existing items in arrays

-You can disallow modification of existing items in an array (but still allow adding additional items) by adding the following to `specifiedShowFields` to modify the uiSchema:
+You can disallow modification of existing items in an array (but still allow adding additional items) by adding the `uiSchema` attribute to modify the uiSchema:

 ```json
 {